conducto/examples/README.md

 - [Pinning image version](./features/image_version/): Specify a particular Docker image version for added security and reliability.
 - [Stop on error](./features/stop_on_error/): `Serial(stop_on_error=True/False)` gives you additional control for handling errors.
 - [Tree syntax](./features/tree_syntax/): Shows the three different ways to assemble your tree, with different levels of readability vs reusability.
+- [Slack](./features/slack/): Send messages from Conducto pipelines to users and channels in Slack workspaces.

 ## Fun
 Ever wanted to abuse your workflow manager to play Conway's Game of Life?
 So did we.
 Here are some weird things you can do with Conducto.